 Prevent Seasickness by Choosing the Right Boat

 Two of the most important things to think about when planning your trip are where you’ll be fishing and what you’ll be fishing on.
 Everyone thinks about which treatments they’ll use and what they’ll pack for the trip, but being on the right boat in the right place can be make or break for serious sufferers.

 If you’re really worried about the effects of the ocean, it’s probably best to stay inshore.
 Fishing in shallow, protected waters will mean smaller waves and a less rocky boat.
 You’ll also have plenty of distant, fixed objects to focus on, which helps.
 On top of that, you’ll be close to land if it really gets too much for you.

-That’s not to say that you can’t head farther out, mind you.
+That’s not to say that you can’t head offshore, mind you.
 You just need the right boat.
 In general, bigger boats are more stable and rock less violently in small waves.
-Catamarans are especially steady both on the move and at anchor.
+Catamarans are especially good at preventing seasickness because they’re steady both on the move and at anchor.